-Under the relevant employment laws that apply to it.
-Region is obliged to ensure that employees meet specified age requirements and this is supported by the pre-employment screening checks that Region undertakes on each employee.
+Under the relevant employment laws that apply to it, Region is obliged to ensure that employees meet specified age requirements and this is supported by the pre-employment screening checks that Region undertakes on each employee.
 Region does not hire individuals under the age of 18 years, ensuring there is no risk that it will be associated with child labour in its operations.
-In addition, Region undertakes remuneration reviews with an external legal provider to ensure all employees are paid in accordance with the relevant awards and legislative requirements.
 On occasion, Region provides work experience learning opportunities for high school students, at their request.
 These students are not employees but are managed in a manner to prevent exploitation.

 Region's culture supports open communication and the reporting of concerns at all levels.
-Due to the small size of Region's workforce, all employees have direct access to the senior management team, including the CEO, CFO and General Counsel, and any issues or concerns can be discussed with the members of the senior management team directly.
+Due to the small size of Region's workforce, all employees have direct access to the senior management team, including the Chief Executive Officer, Chief Financial Officer and Chief Legal and Investment Officer, and any issues or concerns can be discussed with the members of the senior management team directly.